 Fees and stipends

 An uplift to this minimum stipend may be requested if there is clear justification for doing so.
-A top up may be achieved through using business leverage rather than requesting further UKRI funding.
+A top-up may be achieved through using business leverage rather than requesting further UKRI funding.

 Research training support grant (RTSG)

-The fellow should lead the research programme, and therefore it is not expected that the co-investigator will lead any of the work packages, rather their role should be in enabling the delivery of the fellow’s vision.
+Fellowships are a personal award; however, you can name co-investigators on your application.
+It is expected that the expertise of the co-investigators should complement yours, adding value to your research vision.
+You should lead the research programme, and therefore it is not expected that the co-investigator will lead any of the work packages, rather their role should be in enabling the delivery of your vision.
 The inclusion of any co-investigators should be clearly justified.

 Equipment